Paid Advertisement

 Instead, Baltimore’s season went on life support after Tuesday’s 1-0 loss to the upstart Kansas City Royals in Game 1 of the AL Wild Card Series.

-The Orioles couldn’t have asked for more from Corbin Burnes, the ace acquired last February to get them over the hump after last year’s pitching face plant in the Division Series.
+You couldn’t have asked for more from Corbin Burnes, the ace acquired last February to get them over the hump after last year’s pitching face plant in the Division Series.
 The right-hander was nothing short of superb over a season-high eight innings, allowing one run on a two-out single to left by Royals superstar Bobby Witt Jr. in the sixth inning.
 Burnes lamented the one-out walk issued to No. 9 hitter Maikel Garcia two batters earlier, but it was his teammates who came up too small in defeat.

-For what it’s worth, Royals manager Matt Quatraro fully expected Burnes pitch to Witt, who made solid contact on a low-and-away cutter that caught more of the plate than you’d like, especially for a first pitch.
+For what it’s worth, Royals manager Matt Quatraro fully expected Burnes to pitch to Witt, who made solid contact on a low-and-away cutter that caught a bit more of the plate than you’d like, especially for a first pitch.
 Manager Brandon Hyde expressed no regret in pitching to Witt, saying he was “letting Corbin Burnes, the way he’s throwing the baseball right there, determine who he wants to go get.”

 8